NtlBldrv/test/readme.md

 * datetimefrom - only streams that were updated from the specified date to today would be returned (works like equals or greater)
 * datetimeto - only streams that were updated prior to the specified date would be returned (works like equals or less)
-* sum_up=1 - would return a total of viewers for all time or a specified period of time, if the filter game_ids is given then it would also return a coun by game
+* sum_up=1 - would return a total of viewers for all time or a specified period of time, if the filter game_ids is given then it would also return viewer count by game